 - USC

-Bringing more trees, shade, and fresh air to L.A. by mapping where, what kind, and how many trees to plant for the biggest impact.
+Bringing more trees, shade, and fresh air to L.A. by identifying where, what kind, and how many trees to plant for the biggest impact.

-Tracking how climate stories influence the TV and film industry—and how they shape audience perceptions of climate change.
+Tracking how climate stories impact the TV and film industry—and how they shape audience perceptions of climate change.

 Creating a new support system to improve well-being for some of society’s most critical people: clinicians and caregivers.